groue/GRMustache/Guides/introduction.md

           {{/ content }}
         {{/ page }}

-    Overridable partials are documented in the [Partials Guide](partials.md).
+    Template inheritance are documented in the [Partials Guide](partials.md).

 ### Text templates